unionai/unionai-docs/source/core-concepts/launch-plans/mapping-over-launch-plans.md

     ```

-    Note the fact that the reference launch plan has an interface that corresponds exactly to the registered `simple_wf` we with to map over.
+    Note the fact that the reference launch plan has an interface that corresponds exactly to the registered `simple_wf` we wish to map over.

 5. Register the `map_simple_wf` workflow: